speculati0n/NFL-DFS-Tools/README.md

 ## Usage

+### Web Interface

+Run `python app.py` to start a local server.
+The homepage lets you upload projections, player IDs, and optional contest structure or config files.
+After uploading, you can run the optimizer or simulator and view the resulting tables directly in your browser.

+### Command Line

 To use the tools, you will need to open a windows console or powershell terminal in the same directory as this repository.
 To do this, go to the root directory and then navigate to `File > Open Windows Powershell` as seen below.

 ![Shell image](readme_images/shell.png)